kech-app/ashx/README.md

   - program code as a map of maps is order-independent - Easier to reason about (goes to .ashx files)
   - program code as a list of lists is order-dependent - Harder to reason about (goes to .ex, .js files)

-For an intro, about 'Distinctions' you can see (The Four Simple Rules of Systems Thinking: The Distinction Rule)[https://blog.cabreraresearch.org/the-four-simple-rules-of-systems-thinking]
+For an intro, about 'Distinctions' you can see [The Four Simple Rules of Systems Thinking: The Distinction Rule](https://blog.cabreraresearch.org/the-four-simple-rules-of-systems-thinking) and [Perspective Taking](https://blog.cabreraresearch.org/perspectivetaking)

-## Early Products, Libraries and AI Expermiments - Product Owner POV
+## Early Products, Libraries and AI Expermiments - Product Owner Point of View
 - ashx.ebnf : a BNF for AshX
 - .ashx file format
 - ashx-parser : Parser, Syntax Checker.
 Available as: